lambdaclass/starknet_rollup_on_bitcoin/README.md

-# Barknet
+# Barknet PoC

 ## Overview
-Barknet is a soverign rollup based on Rollkit and Starknet in Rust (Cairo VM) for the application layer over Bitcoin as the Data availability layer, allowing BRC-20 tokens to be used as Starknet tokens via a burn/bridge process.
+Barknet is a PoC soverign rollup based on Rollkit and Starknet in Rust (Cairo VM) for the application layer over Bitcoin as the Data availability layer, allowing BRC-20 tokens to be used as Starknet tokens via a burn/bridge process.

 ### Design